ilias404/HTB-Sherlocks/UFO-1/README.md

 # Task 5: What is the name of the malware / tool used in question 4?

+We can find the answer from the last screenshot.

 Ans: `Neo-REGEORG`

 # Task 6: Which SCADA application binary was abused by the group to achieve code execution on SCADA Systems in the same campaign in 2022?